-The next dates will be published nearer the time on the website, however they are anticipated to be late October 2018.
+The next dates will be published nearer the time on the website.

 If you meet the pre-requisite criteria stated, have the attributes listed and are committed to a sporting journey in Taekwondo then please complete the application process via the link embedded within the website.